neondatabase/website/content/docs/reference/pgtiktoken.md

 ## Conclusion

-The `pg_tiktoken` extension offers fast and efficient tokenization within PostgreSQL databases, simplifying the analysis and processing of text data.
-We demonstrated how to use `tiktoken_count` to retrieve messages that fit within OpenAI's model limits and avoid failing API calls.
-By incorporating the `pg_tiktoken` extension into your database, you can streamline your natural language processing tasks and improve your application's efficiency.
+The `pg_tiktoken` extension offers fast and efficient tokenization and token management for data stored in your PostgreSQL database.
+By incorporating the `pg_tiktoken` extension into your database, you can streamline your natural language processing tasks.

 As you explore the capabilities of the `pg_tiktoken extension`, we encourage you to provide feedback and suggest features you'd like to see added in future updates.
 We look forward to seeing the innovative natural language processing applications you create using `pg_tiktoken`.